Kolber Adam Photo

 Professor Kolber began his academic career on the faculty of the University of San Diego School of Law.
 Before that, he clerked for the Honorable Chester J. Straub of the U.S. Court of Appeals for the Second Circuit and practiced law with Davis Polk & Wardwell in New York.
 Professor Kolber received his A.B. from Princeton University and graduated Order of the Coif from Stanford Law School, where he was an associate editor of the Stanford Law Review.
 Prior to law school, he was a business ethics consultant at PricewaterhouseCoopers.

-Among his publications, Professor Kolber has written “The Bumpiness of Criminal Law,” 67 Alabama Law Review 855 (2016); “Will There Be a Neurolaw Revolution?”
+Professor Kolber's book, Punishment for the Greater Good, is forthcoming from Oxford University Press.
+The book provides a limited consequentialist defense of punishment.
+Among his other publications, he has written “The Bumpiness of Criminal Law,” 67 Alabama Law Review 855 (2016); “Will There Be a Neurolaw Revolution?”
 89 Indiana Law Journal 807 (2014); "Against Proportional Punishment," 66 Vanderbilt Law Review 1141 (2013), "Unintentional Punishment," 18 Legal Theory 1 (2012); “The Experiential Future of the Law,” 60 Emory Law Journal 585 (2011); “The Subjective Experience of Punishment,” 109 Columbia Law Review 182 (2009), and "Therapeutic Forgetting: The Legal and Ethical Implications of Memory Dampening," 59 Vanderbilt Law Review 1561 (2006).

 Publications